gcixdev/gcix/docs/user/01-core.md

 # Core

-The *gcix* is a Typescript library designed to facilitate the creation of dynamic pipelines for Gitlab CI.
+The *gcix* is a Typescript library designed to facilitate the creation of dynamic pipelines for GitLab CI.

 Additionally, it provides examples in both Typescript and Python.